The Problem with FREE Estimates

 There have been so many times in my career, where a homeowner asks for a “Ball Park” price for their project.
 The reality is that MOST “Ball Park prices,” end up being nowhere close to the actual price of the project?

-I find the whole idea of Ball Park pricing comical.
 I’m not saying it doesn’t have value in some selling scenarios.
-I am saying however that when contractors offer a ball park price, more times than not they strike out, rather than hit a home run.
+I am saying however that when contractors offer a ball park price, more times than not they get it wrong.

 Do You Think You Should Charge For An Estimate?